mrborges23/delta_statistic/README.md

 tree$edge.length[tree$edge.length==0] <- quantile(tree$edge.length,0.1)*0.1
 ```

-Now, we need to defined the trait vector.
+Now, we need to define the trait vector.
 Confirm that the trait order follows the species order in the tree; # you can see the species order by typing: ```
 tree$tip.label```.

 ```